 This Black History Month get to know the top 5 common myths about clinical trials:

-“If I take part in cancer treatment trial, I might be given a placebo.”
+“If I take part in a cancer treatment trial, I might be given a placebo.”

 Everyone who takes part in a cancer treatment clinical trial gets treated.
 You will either get the new treatment being studied or the standard treatment.

 “Clinical trials are only for people with metastatic breast cancer.”